t-d-k/LibreCrypt/docs/advanced_topics.md

 ##### Mount as
 </A>

-DoxBox volumes may be mounted as any of the following types of virtual drive:
+LibreCrypt volumes may be mounted as any of the following types of virtual drive:

 * Fixed disk
 * Removable disk